 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The maximum credit risk to which the Company is exposed as at November 30, 2015 represents the carrying amount of cash equivalents, accounts receivable, reserve funds, investments and forward contracts to purchase or sell foreign currencies.
+The maximum credit risk to which the Company is exposed as at August 31, 2016 represents the carrying amount of cash, accounts receivable, reserve funds, investments and forward contracts to purchase or sell foreign currencies.

-Cash equivalents and the debt service reserve fund are invested in accordance with the Company's restrictive investment policy to manage credit risk.
+The debt service reserve fund and cash equivalents, when applicable, are invested in accordance with the Company's restrictive investment policy to manage credit risk.
 The Company invests only in short-term obligations - usually for periods of 90 days or less.
 Excluding investments in MAV II, ABCP and other notes, the Company limits investments to obligations of the federal government, certain provincial governments, entities guaranteed by a federal or provincial government or other obligations of entities rated by at least two rating agencies in the top two categories for long-term debt or the highest category for short-term debt.
 The Company does not invest in instruments with exposure to underlying synthetic assets.
 The Company's portfolio is diversified, with dollar and percentage limits on investment counterparties.
-None of the Company's holdings in cash and cash equivalents or in current investments are past due or impaired, and all have long-term ratings of either AAA or AA or short-term ratings in the highest category (R1 (high)).
+None of the Company's holdings in cash and cash equivalents or in the debt service reserve fund are past due or impaired, and all have long-term ratings of either AAA or AA or short-term ratings in the highest category (DBRS - R1 (high)).